drexzw/it-support-and-help-desk/dhcp-ip-configuration-and-troubleshooting-lab/deployment-notes.md

 Final network connectivity was verified using local, gateway, Internet, and DNS tests, and all four passed with 0% packet loss.

 The lab demonstrated the process of inspecting and troubleshooting DHCP/IP configuration on a Windows workstation, including an unplanned but instructive moment where the adapter briefly fell back to an APIPA address before DHCP re-established a valid lease — a good example of the kind of transient DHCP behavior a help desk technician may need to recognize and confirm resolves on its own versus one that requires intervention.

-The lab demonstrated the process of inspecting and troubleshooting DHCP/IP configuration on a Windows workstation.